Ryan Frederick: Shooting

 After the raid, the police found the gardening supplies and a small amount of marijuana.
-At the time, in Virginia, simple possession of marijuana was an unclassified misdemeanor, with a maximum penalty of 30 days in jail and a $500 fine for a first offense.
-The second offense carries a maximum penalty of 12 months in jail and is a Class 1 misdemeanor.
+In Virginia at the time, simple possession of marijuana was an unclassified misdemeanor with a maximum penalty of 30 days in jail and a $500 fine for a first offense.
+A second offense carried a maximum penalty of 12 months in jail and was a Class 1 misdemeanor.
 (Virginia Law Ref: § 18.2-250.1.)
-The state since legalized marijuana in 2021.
-Frederick had no prior criminal record, and was placed by law in the first category.
+The state legalized marijuana in 2021.
+Frederick had no prior criminal record and was placed by law in the first category.

-On February 4, 2009, Frederick was sentenced to 10 years imprisonment following conviction for voluntary manslaughter for the January 17, 2008 shooting death of police officer Jarrod Shivers.
-The shooting occurred at Frederick's home in Chesapeake, Virginia during the execution of a no knock search warrant police raid serving a warrant to search for a marijuana grow operation.
-The case is notable for the magnitude of support the defendant received from his community, the press, and blogs, as well as for the relative leniency of the charge the jury chose for conviction in the death of an on-duty police officer.

-Frederick was reportedly released in 2016.
+On February 4, 2009, Frederick was sentenced to 10 years imprisonment on the charge of voluntary manslaughter for killing Shivers.